If you build it, they will come.

 We're sure you can imagine how awful it would be to need to figure out all those slopes in this picture by hand.
 Thankfully, this is one place where getting computers to do your work is usually encouraged.

-Here is an online tools for drawing slope fields:
+Here's an online tool for drawing slope fields:

 You will be asked to match slope fields with their differential equations, or to match differential equations with their slope fields.
 Our stroll through the slope fields above gave some examples of things you can look for.
 Here are some questions you can ask yourself when trying to match slope fields and differential equations (you can ask these questions when looking at either a d.e. or a slope field):